hmrc/sbt-bobby/README.md

 it will consider warnings.
 In each subset, the ordering is (in decreasing ordering of precedence):

 1. First consider the upper bound of the rule version.
 The one that is the *highest* takes precedence
-   a.
-No upper bound (None) first
+   1. No upper bound (None) first
-   b.
-Highest upper bound if both defined
+   1. Highest upper bound if both defined
 2. Inclusive upper bound over exclusive (when version numbers matching)
 3. Most recent rule first
 4. Undefined (very much an edge case, pick any)